willjgriff/llm-unlearned-ablation/README.md

 | `idk_nll_unlearned_lr3e-05_alpha10_epoch5` | 0.15 |
 | `idk_nll_unlearned_lr2e-05_alpha10_epoch5` | 0.26 |

-I picked the middle `idk_nll_unlearned_lr3e-05_alpha10_epoch5` as its ROUGE score hasn't yet decayed to the point of the lower model (higher means more correct answers but we're trying to get more wrong answers so we can recover them) but it has more favourable hyperparams than the higher model.
+I picked the middle one `idk_nll_unlearned_lr3e-05_alpha10_epoch5` as its ROUGE score hasn't yet decayed to the point of the lower model (higher means more correct answers but we're trying to get more wrong answers so we can recover them) but it has more favourable hyperparams than the higher model.

 ### Refusal direction